 8 Ways to Stress-Proof your Day

-- Re-label a negative experience in your head.
 Say you leave your headphones in the car when you go to the gym.
 Interpret the return trip to the car not as a nuisance but as a chance to warm up before you even get on the treadmill.

-- Give to someone else.
 Studies show that doing something nice for others can make you calmer and happier.

-- Make note of the good experiences you have each day, no matter how small they may be.
 Notice at least one good thing you experience each day.
 Then make it “real” by telling someone about it or writing it down.
 The event can be as small as getting to work on time.

 Poor sleep can cause stress hormones to peak and this can lead to imbalances.

-- There is no denying that regular exercise is one the best stress relievers.
 Exercise releases the feel-good hormone, endorphin and increases the growth of new brain cells.
 Try to fit in at least a hundred and fifty minutes of mild to moderately-intense exercises for a week.
 You can make it more fun by mixing different exercise styles or working out with your partner or friends.